 - It was adopted by United Nations member nation-states on October 28, 1982.

 - It proclaims five principles of conservation by which all human conduct affecting nature is to be guided and judged.

-- All areas of the earth, both land, and sea, shall be subject to these principles of conservation; special protection shall be given to unique areas, to representative samples of all the different types of ecosystems and the habitats of rare or endangered species.
+- All areas of the earth, both land, and sea, shall be subject to these principles of conservation; special protection shall be given to unique areas, representative samples of all the different types of ecosystems, and the habitats of rare or endangered species.